by Adrian Pantonial

 - The book fails to address my current felt needs

-- It no longer educate, entertain or inspire
+- The book no longer inform, entertain or inspire

-- The topic discussed can actually be finished in just a few chapters
+- The topic being discussed can actually be finished in just a few chapters

 - Got distracted with reading a new book